appsemble/appsemble/docs/03-guide/saml.md

 ### 3. Appsemble side (again)

-In the studio, edit the existing SAML secret once more.
+In the studio edit the existing SAML secret once more.
 Now fill in:

 - **Login endpoint**: This is the URL where users will be redirected to perform a login.
 Typically this is a URL that ends on `/saml/login` or in case of Azure